So you’re looking for a quick weekend getaway in the sun by the sea? How about a weekend in Nice France?

 Many restaurants in Nice shut down in the afternoon.
 It can be quite annoying, but when you understand there really is a lull in patrons in the afternoon you can understand.
 But that doesn’t help when you’ve just arrived and you are starving.
 But don’t worry.
 There are a variety of areas where you are bound to find a restaurant open.

 Head to Place Garibaldi and you’ll find Cafe de la Place serves from noon til 11pm.
-The same for Giuseppe & Pepino’s.
+The same for Giuseppe & Pepino’s just next door.
 They have coffee in the morning and meals from midday on.
 Hippopotamus is a chain, but you can get a decent steak and fries any day of the week or a platter of cheese and meats.

 Best Gelato shops